ukgrinch/gittology/README.md

 #### CAVEAT

-`git branch --set-upstream origin master` allows to track permanently the branch in which you are with the specified remote/branch: _<u>permits to omit the remote/branch declaration when pushing/pulling: `$ git pull` and `$ git push`</u>_
+`git branch --set-upstream origin master` allows to track the branch in which you are with the specified remote/branch: _<u>permits to omit the remote/branch declaration when pushing/pulling: `$ git pull` and `$ git push`</u>_

-# MORE TO COME
+### MERGE

+This repository has been developed with some basic merge cases between branches:

+- merge-conflict
+- merge-master
+- merge-standard

+Those three are the branches that we will use to test some merge testing.

+> Incorporates changes from the named commits (since the time their histories diverged from the current branch) into the current branch. ([git-scm](http://git-scm.com/docs/git-merge))

+In few words it git-merge merges the changes from a branch to another.

+While on master branch:

+`$ git fetch origin merge-standard:merge-standard` _get the remote branch merge-standard and put it as a local branch with the same name._

+`$ git merge merge-standard` _merge merge-standard into the branch i'm on right now_

+Merge standard is a simple merge without any sort of conflict, basically it should be painless and a straight forward process.

+#### [more to come]